PHOTOS: Brooke Burton Photography

 About the Playwright

 Habib Yazdi is an Iranian-American playwright and filmmaker whose work blends comedy with history and cultural memory.
 He produced and directed the PBS series United States of Comedy and is a recipient of South Coast Repertory’s Elizabeth George Commission.
-AJAX, his play about the 1953 American coup in Iran, was developed at The New Group and Bay Street Theater and will premiere at Boise Contemporary Theater in 2026.
-He is also a current member of The Writers’ Room at Geffen Playhouse (2025–26 cohort).
+AJAX, his play about the 1953 American coup in Iran, was developed at The New Group and Bay Street Theater and will premiere at Boise Contemporary Theater in spring 2026, followed by a production at Amphibian Stage.
+He is a current member of The Writers’ Room at Geffen Playhouse.

 Habib’s films have screened internationally at festivals including St. Louis, Brisbane, Brooklyn, Vail, and Pan African, and institutions such as the Barbican Centre, the de Young Museum, and Cooper Hewitt, Smithsonian Design Museum.